underscoreio/essential-slick/src/pages/4-data_modelling.md

 ~~~

 Our modified definition of `MessageTable` allows
-us to work directly with `Messages` containing `DateTime` timestamps,
+us to work directly with `Message`s containing `DateTime` timestamps,
 without having to do cumbersome type conversions by hand:

 ~~~ scala